SAP/jenkins-library/documentation/docs/infrastructure/overview.md

 To be able to access the agent via ssh with the command above you might need to generate a new ssh key with `ssh-keygen`, store it in the `.ssh` folder and register the public key on the agent server.
 You might also need to add server’s fingerprint to the list of known hosts.
-For more information arround establishing an ssh connection please consult the [ssh documentation][ssh-documentation].
+For more information around establishing a ssh connection please consult the [ssh documentation][ssh-documentation].

-To setup the a new Jenkins agent, open "Manage Jenkins" > "Manage Nodes" > "New Nodes" and create a new "Permanent Agent"
+To setup a new Jenkins agent, open "Manage Jenkins" > "Manage Nodes" > "New Nodes" and create a new "Permanent Agent"

 Please define `/var/jenkins_home` as "Remote root directory".
 The launch method has to be "Launch agent via execution of command on the master" and the command should be: